by Bruce Dunlavy

 What makes these people so valuable that they out-earn not just public and private CEOs but also professional coaches?
 The answer, surprisingly, is amateurism.
 There are massive amounts of dollars generated by college football and basketball, but the players are supposed to be amateurs, so they cannot be paid for their services.
 All that money has to get paid to somebody, and there are only so many coaches and administrators to divvy it up among.

 Amateurism is a quaint concept in sports today, but it has a long history.
 For example, until half a century ago, tennis was strictly an amateur sport at its highest levels.
-The Olympic Games also banned professional athletes until recently, and in its early days the OG even banned paid coaches.
+The Olympic Games also banned professional athletes until fairly recently, and in its early days the OG even banned paid coaches.
 Just about the only place where amateurism is still held up as an ideal is in intercollegiate sports.

 Image credit: slideshare.net